Anjouan scops owl

 The Anjouan scops owl (Otus capnodes) is an owl endemic to the island of Anjouan in the Comoro Islands.

 Description

-The Anjouan scops owl occurs in grey and rufous colour phases and has very small ear-tufts compared to other scops owls.
-The grey form is sooty grey with fine buff bars on the head and neck, a dark brown face with fine streaks and brown underparts with very fine brown streaks and vermiculations.
-The tail and flight feathers are sooty grey.
-The rufous form is browner and the marking contrasts more with the plumage.
+The Anjouan scops owl occurs in chocolate and rufous colour phases and has very small ear-tufts compared to other scops owls.
+The former has fine buff bars on the head and neck, a dark brown face with fine streaks and brown underparts with very fine brown streaks and vermiculations.
+The latter has abdomen markings that contrasts more with the plumage.
 Body length is 15 cm and the wingspan is 45 cm.

 Voice

 The call of the Anjouan scops owl is a distinctive drawn-out whistle, which is repeated often with short interludes.
 It has been likened to the "pee-oo" call of the grey plover.
 The local name is "badanga".

 Distribution and habitat

 The Anjouan scops owl is found only on the island of Anjouan, where it occurs in the remaining fragments of native upland forest, degraded forest and plantations.
 It appears to be dependent on large trees situated on steep slopes with cavities for nesting and roosting.